-SEXUAL MISCONDUCT, RELATIONSHIP VIOLENCE AND STALKING COMPLAINT RESOLUTION PROCESSES
+SEXUAL MISCONDUCT, RELATIONSHIP VIOLENCE AND STALKING COMPLAINT RESOLUTION PROCESS "A"

-The procedures explained in Process "A" pertain to alleged violations of the Sexual Misconduct, Relationship Violence and Stalking Policy that fall under the requirements as set forth in Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance, 85, Fed.
+The procedures explained in this Process A pertain to alleged violations of the Sexual Misconduct, Relationship Violence and Stalking Policy that fall under the requirements as set forth in Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance, 85, Fed.
 Reg.
 30026-579 (May 19, 2020).